significa/frontend-challenge/README.md

 ### Tips

 * Write a good README with basic information (e.g.: how to start the project and how to build it);
+* There's no screens designed for the mobile version, but if you build a responsive app it's a big plus.
+We would love to see your design skills as well!
+* Feel free to work and improve on the available designs.
+Think of them as guidelines.
+* There's a "like" button on the details page.
+It would be great if this information is persistent!
 * Prefer to use a css methodology, such as BEM, ITCSS, etc;
 * Asking questions is good.
 We will not penalize you for asking questions;
 * The API server is sometimes slow, so think about loading and empty states throughout your application;